 It is hard to accept that children and families are hungry in the nation's capital.
-When the WNDC Educational Foundation (EF) learned last April that one of the schools the Foundation works with needed support to get food for students and families affected by COVID-19, we launched Food*4*DC*Kids.
-Since that time, we have prepared and delivered more than 14,000 healthy and delicious meals to DC students and families affected by COVID-19!
+When the pandemic hit, the WNDC Educational Foundation (EF) learned that one of the schools we work with needed food for affected students and families.
+We launched

-Most important, the Columbia Heights Educational Campus has delivered these prepared meals to the neediest students and families affected by COVID-19.
+The Columbia Heights Educational Campus delivers the prepared meals to its neediest students and families.
 CHEC is an extraordinary school.
-In better times, CHEC students have been regulars at EF’s International Women's Day and other programs; we have provided computers to graduating seniors, Women and the Vote calendars to their classrooms, and supported them in other ways.
-And on last June, our very own Rosalyn Overstreet-Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors who graduated in the middle of the pandemic and are heading to some of the finest colleges in the country.
+In better times, CHEC students are regulars at EF’s International Women's Day and other programs; we have provided computers to graduating seniors and EF’s civic education calendars to their classrooms; and supported them in other ways.
+Last June, EF’s Vice President Rosalyn Overstreet Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors graduating in the midst of the pandemic and heading to some of the finest colleges in the country.
 Many graduates are the first in their families to attend college.

 Please Help Us Keep Food*4*DC*Kids Going!